 What makes Transfer Case better than other carrying solutions for your bike?
-We’ve talked about the features and details on the Transfer Case page, but let’s dive deeper about its standout benefits.
+We’ve talked about the features and details on the Transfer Case page and what to bring when traveling with your bike, but let’s dive deeper about its standout benefits.

 1. The Transfer Case is smaller than other bike cases.

 Have you ever traveled with a bike case or bike bag and struggled to find a large enough vehicle just to fit your bike?
 Have you needed to take separate vehicles from your group members just to have enough space for your big bike box?
 Have you dragged a cardboard bike box on a concrete ground just to move across a transit hall?
 We've had to, and trust us, none of those situations were very pleasant.